Technology-Notes/kiemlicz-util-wiki/Salt-SSH.md

 Password for user@the.hostname.com:
 ```

-Previous `roster` file is very limited, such user won't allow to execute any state that requires elevated privileges.
+Previous `roster` file is very limited, such config won't allow to execute any state that requires elevated privileges.

 In order to fix this the `user` must belong to `sudo` group and have `NOPASSWD` setting in `sudoers` file.
 As of current:
 `2019.2.2` version both settings are **required**